uc-cdis/indexd/docs/migration_to_single_table_indexd.md

 After updating the cloud-auto script, run `gen3 roll indexd`

 ## B. Run Database Migration
-Added a new migration job in cloud-automation, `indexd-single-table-migration-job.yaml`
+Run the cloud-automation migration job, `indexd-single-table-migration-job.yaml`

 To run:
 ```
     gen3 job run indexd-single-table-migration-job
 ```

-**If a job stops in the middle of migration** for any reason, the job should return the last worked on.
-You can take the last seen guid and re-run the job with the `START_DID` parameter:
+**If a job stops in the middle of migration** for any reason, the job should return the last seen guid; re-run the job with the `START_DID` parameter:

 ```
     gen3 job run indexd-single-table-migration-job START_DID <guid>